RoyTheunissen/FMOD-Syntax/README.md

 The above 'Labeled parameter enums' feature now also works for the [Scriptable Object Collection](https://github.com/brunomikoski/ScriptableObjectCollection).
 Simply add the `[FmodLabelType]` attribute to the Scriptable Object Collection Item the same way you would with an enum.

 > [!IMPORTANT]
-> If you installed FMOD-Syntax or ScriptableObjectCollection to the `Assets` folder instead of via the Package Manager / in the Packages folder, a `SCRIPTABLE_OBJECT_COLLECTION` scripting define symbol will not be defined automatically and you will have to manually add this to the project settings for this feature to work._
+> If you installed Audio-Syntax or ScriptableObjectCollection to the `Assets` folder instead of via the Package Manager / in the Packages folder, a `SCRIPTABLE_OBJECT_COLLECTION` scripting define symbol will not be defined automatically and you will have to manually add this to the project settings for this feature to work._

 ### Moving/renaming Events
-FMOD-Syntax has a two-tiered solution for allowing you to move/rename events in FMOD and update your code accordingly:
+Audio-Syntax has a two-tiered solution for allowing you to move/rename events and update your code accordingly:
 - **Alias Generation** - When an event is detected as having been moved or renamed, 'aliases' are generated under the old name, tagged with an `[Obsolete]` attribute that informs you what the event is currently called.
 This causes the game to throw a compile warning everywhere that the old incorrect syntax is used, and you can copy/paste the correct name from the warning.
 This lets you manually migrate your event code without compile errors and with reminders for what the new syntax is.
 - **Auto-Refactoring** - When an event is detected has having been moved or renamed, you are also presented with the option to Auto-Refactor.
-If chosen, FMOD-Syntax will look through your .cs files, find any references to the old events and automatically refactor them to use the new event syntax.
+If chosen, Audio-Syntax will look through your .cs files, find any references to the old events and automatically refactor them to use the new event syntax.

 ### Syntax Formats
-FMOD-Syntax provides three syntax formats for defining events:
+Audio-Syntax provides three syntax formats for defining events:
 - **Flat**: All events are defined in `AudioEvents`.
 Simplest / shortest syntax, but event names have to be unique.<br />
   An event called `Player/Footstep` is invoked via `AudioEvents.Footstep.Play();`
 - **Flat (With Path Included In Name)**: Slightly longer names, but event names don't have to be unique.
 Requested by @AldeRoberge <br/>